-On April 27, 2021, Huuuge Global Ltd. entered into the Asset Purchase Agreement ("APA") under which it acquired from PICADILLA GAMES Adziński, Porzucek, Czerenkiewicz sp. k. with its registered office in Wrocław, Poland ("Picadilla") the mobile game Traffic Puzzle together with the related rights and assets, for the amount of USD 38,900 thousand ("Purchase Price").
+On April 27, 2021, Huuuge Global Ltd. entered into the Asset Purchase Agreement ("APA") under which it acquired from PICADILLA GAMES Adziński, Porzucek, Czerenkiewicz sp.
+K. with its registered office in Wrocław, Poland ("Picadilla") the mobile game Traffic Puzzle together with the related rights and assets for the amount of USD 38,900 thousand ("Purchase Price").
+The transaction resulted in recognition of an intangible asset in the amount of USD 38,900 thousand that has been classified as an asset with definite useful life.
+Based on the analysis of all relevant factors, the useful life of the acquired asset has been estimated as ten years.